jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 # Module File Specification

-Module Files let you specify one or more modulesModule Files are processed by reading them in and using them to generate some output or otherwise to control some work.
+Module Files let you specify one or more modules.
+Module Files are processed by reading them in and using them to generate some output or otherwise to control some work.
 For example, SquidSpace.js provides tools that use Module Files to manage asset pipelines and to generate runtime javascript files.
 The Module File processor and the context the Module File is used in determines what the outputs are and the details of what Module File values are required.
 (See also, Module File Processors below.)

 Module Files are processed by reading them in and using them to generate some output or otherwise to control some work.
 For example, SquidSpace.js provides tools that use Module Files to manage asset pipelines and generate runtime javascript files.
 The Module File processor and the context the Module File is used determines what the outputs are and the details of what Module File values are required.
 (See also, Module File Processors and Code Generation below.)